-According to the latest Update from the European Centre for Disease Prevention and Control (ECDC), the aetiology and pathogenetic mechanisms of disease are still under investigation.
-A possible association with current adenovirus infection has been identified, but other hypotheses and possible co-factors are under investigation.
+According to the latest Update from the European Centre for Disease Prevention and Control (ECDC) and the World Health Organization (WHO), the aetiology and pathogenetic mechanisms of disease are still under investigation.
+A possible association with current adenovirus infection has been identified, but other hypotheses and possible cofactors are under investigation.
 Most cases continue to be reported as sporadic, unrelated cases.